Skip to content

 Personal promotion

-On the other, they may have been symbols of a form of courtly, chivalric love which centred upon promoting the virtues of loyalty and duty to the public good, a sentiment embodied by the queen herself.
-On balance, there is an argument to be made for it being a mixture of the two.
+On the other hand, they may have been symbols of a courtly, chivalric love which centred upon promoting virtues of loyalty and duty to the public good.
+This was a sentiment embodied by the queen herself.
+On balance, they were probably a mixture of the two.

 Art and collections